AmaarYasser/AmaarYasser/README.md

 I’m a passionate **Backend Engineer** specializing in **Node.js**, driven by building efficient and scalable backend systems.
 With a creative background in design and social media management, I blend technical skills with innovative thinking to deliver quality solutions.

+I graduated from **Ain Shams University** with a degree in Computer Science.
 Currently leveling up my backend expertise, focusing on **Node.js** and related technologies, while seeking exciting remote or Egypt-based roles.

 ---